 - Timeline.
 How soon will you need your money?
 If you’re 30 years old and saving for retirement, you may have 35-plus years to let market volatility and compound interest work their magic.
 However, if you’re saving for a down payment on a house that you hope to buy in five years, an aggressive investment strategy could lose you money when you need it most.

 - Comfort level.
-Some people have a natural tendency to take on more risk than others.
+Some people have a natural tendency to take on more risks than others.
 If stock market volatility stresses you out, an aggressive portfolio may not be worth the worry.
 The key is to strike a balance between risk and potential reward.

 As an investor, let these factors help guide your investment strategy.
 If you take on more risk than you can handle, you’ll likely panic and sell off investments as soon as things go south (which could do more harm than good).